Assumptions and Methodologies

 • The annualized rate of return on investments is assumed to be 4.5% after tax.

 The Home goal intends to fund the down payment to cover a user’s home purchase.
-Users can enter the city they plan to buy a house, and we use a third-party source to give users the average home value in that location.
+Users can enter the city they plan to buy a house, and we use a third-party source to give users the median home value in that location.
 Users can use that provided average cost (when available) or enter their own value.

 The Baby goal intends to estimate the first-year cost of a new baby.
 Based upon a user’s income level and relationship status, we provide the national average first-year cost of raising a baby.